saijnawazaki/tps/README.md

 Small games center for Giveaway
 -
 ### HOT TO RUN

--
--Import the database in _database folder
+Import the database in _database folder

--Go
+Go